You sit down to do the thing. The house is quiet. The laptop is open. And nothing happens. You cannot start.

 Body doubling is simply having another person present while you work.
 They do not need to help you.
 They do not need to talk to you.
 They just need to be there.

-It works because the presence of another person provides gentle external accountability.
+It works because the presence of another person provides quiet external accountability.
 Your brain registers that someone else is working, and it mirrors that state.
 It is not magic.
 It is how ADHD brains respond to their environment.

 How to use it